-Pacelli High School opened on August 1, 1955.
+Pacelli High School started in 1955, temporarily housed at the St. Stanislaus Grade School until the high school construction was completed, officially opening in September 1956.
 The school was built in honor of reigning pope Eugenio Pacelli (Pius XII) and would be staffed primarily by a religious order of men, the Christian Brothers.
 Pacelli and Maria high schools merged in 1970 and operated as a dual campus for two years.
 At that time, the Pacelli building was sold and the whole school moved to the Maria campus, where it continues today as Pacelli High School.

 The Stevens Point Area Catholic Board of Education was formed in 1967 and was the first of its kind in the state overseeing the schools.
 The Stevens Point Area Catholic Schools (SPACS) today continue to provide quality, Catholic education to this community.